British Rail Class 220: Current operations

-All units are owned by Beacon Rail, after they were purchased from Voyager Rail Leasing, a consortium of Lloyds Banking Group and Angel Trains.
+All units are owned by Beacon Rail, having been purchased from Voyager Rail Leasing, a consortium of Lloyds Banking Group and Angel Trains, in 2017.
 They are leased to the train operating companies; As of 2013, CrossCountry is the only operator of Class 220 units.

 Virgin CrossCountry was the sole operator of Class 220 Voyager trains when they were introduced in 2001.
 When the Cross Country Route franchise was transferred to Arriva CrossCountry in November 2007, most of the Voyager fleet was transferred with it, and by the end of 2007 CrossCountry was the sole operator of Class 220 units.

 Class 220 units often operate in multiple with units, which are mechanically similar except for their bogies and have the same coupler type.

+In 2024, CrossCountry announced that it had contracted Alstom to undertake refurbishment of the Class 220 and Class 221 fleets, with the first refurbished unit being unveiled in February 2026.